Signal Reconstruction from Phase-only Measurements: Uniqueness Condition, Minimal Measurement Number and Beyond: Two related new results

-\subsection{Selection of Measurements}
+\subsection{Selection of measurements}

-In this subsection, we utilize the discriminant matrix $\mathcal{E}_{\textbf{A}}(\textbf{x})$ to show an interesting property of the phase-only reconstruction problem.
-That is, if $m$ $(m\geq 2d-1)$ phase-only measurements can uniquely specify a signal $\x$, then one can always select $2d-1$ measurements for reconstruction of $\x$ up to a positive scaling.
-To our best knowledge, this is new to the literature.
+In this subsection, we use the discriminant matrix $\mathcal{E}_{\textbf{A}}(\textbf{x})$ to show an interesting property of the phase-only reconstruction problem.
+Our result guarantees that, if $m$ $(m\geq 2d-1)$ phase-only measurements can uniquely specify a signal $\x$, then one can always select $2d-1$ measurements for reconstruction of $\x$ up to a positive scaling.
+To our best knowledge, there exists no previous result of this kind for phase-only reconstruction.